Tutorials : mc4000 - Flight Modes, T switches, and Presets

 Which Adjustments are Stored per Flight Mode?

-The Controls Reference shows all the settings which are be stored per flight mode.
-When altering any of these settings (in the Adjust Controls menu), the active flight mode is displayed at the top.
-When altering a setting, make sure you switch to the relevant flight mode before making the adjustment.
+The Controls Reference shows all the control settings which are be stored per flight mode.
+When altering any of these control settings, the active flight mode is displayed at the top of the screen.
+Remember to switch to the relevant flight mode before making an adjustment to ensure it's stored in the correct flightmode.

 Adjust Controls menu for Spoiler/FIXED_VAL.